-- Objective 1: The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for registered dietitian nutritionists is least 80%.
+- Objective 1: The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for Registered Dietitian Nutritionists (RDNs) is least 80%.

 - Objective 2: At least 90% of employers/supervisors who responded to the survey will express satisfaction with the performance of the FSU DI program graduates.

-- Objective 3: At least 80% of program dietetics interns complete the program/degree requirements within thirty-six months (150% of the program length).
+- Objective 3: At least 80% of program dietetic interns complete the program/degree requirements within thirty-six months (150% of the program length).

-- Objective 4: At least 80% of the program graduates take the CDR credentialing exam for registered dietitian nutritionists within 12 months of the program completion.
+- Objective 4: Objective 4: At least 80% of the program graduates take the CDR credentialing exam for Registered Dietitian Nutritionists (RDNs) within 12 months of the program completion.

-- Objective 5: At least 80% of program dietetics interns will agree that their dietetic internship experiences provided opportunities to practice core competencies expected of the entry level registered dietitian
+- Objective 5: At least 80% of program dietetic interns will agree that their Dietetic Internship (DI) experiences provided opportunities to practice core competencies expected of the entry level registered dietitian.

 Goal 2: Graduates will advance the dietetics profession through professional participation.